AKASHVESIT1/Movie_Recommendation_System_Notebooks/README.md

-# 🎬 Movie Recommendation System (Jupyter Notebooks Only)
+# 🎬 Movie Recommendation System

 This project demonstrates two basic approaches to building a movie recommendation system using the **TMDB dataset**: